Daniilart01/TariffManage/ReadMe.md

 # Tariff Manage

-Application is a prototypr that allows you to manage your tarrif, check current balances and simulate balance top-ups.
+Tariff Manage is a prototype that allows you to manage your tarrif, check current balances and simulate balance top-ups.
 In direcroty Photos you can find photos of working app

 Firs init: